Ch3rry-Pi3-AI/LLMOps-Multi-AI-Agent/README.md

-# 🧠 **AI Agent Construction — LLMOps Multi-AI Agent**
+# 🖥️ **Backend API Layer — LLMOps Multi-AI Agent**

-This branch introduces the first core reasoning module for the Multi-AI Agent system:
+This branch introduces the backend API layer for the Multi-AI Agent system, implemented through FastAPI.
-**`app/core/ai_agent.py`**.
+The new file **`app/backend/api.py`** provides a clean HTTP interface that external clients can use to interact with the LangGraph-powered agent.

-This file implements the LangGraph-powered ReAct agent used to generate intelligent responses, with optional Tavily search integration and Groq LLM support.
+It acts as the bridge between the system’s core reasoning logic and any frontend, UI, or external service that needs to query the agent.

 ## 🗂️ **Project Structure**